Breadcrumb

 The Digital Health Functional Unit supports and facilitates innovation and digital transformation.

-We work in coordination with several healthcare centers that work together to offer continuous and multidisciplinary care to patients with fragility fractures.
-This initiative allows coordination between different teams, specialties, and institutions with the aim of ensuring continuity of care for these patients.
+We work in coordination with several healthcare centres that work together to provide continuous and multidisciplinary care to patients with fragility fractures.
+This initiative facilitates coordination between different teams, specialties, and institutions with the aim of ensuring continuity of care for these patients.

 Hospital de la Santa Creu i Sant Pau